bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Clear the top-halves of of all the 64-bit regs of a syscall when entering kernel
 *   time_t is 32-bit and **off_t is 64-bit**
 ???
 Current version.
-Glibc community is re-organzie the code for a generic new api We hope ILP32 could be upstreamed soon.
+Glibc community is re-organzie the code for a generic new API We hope ILP32 could be upstreamed soon.
 This is part of reason we want to add this unit test.

 ## How many issues found by trinity when LTP syscall fails are < 20?